villagaiaimpacthub/room-of-requirements/scripts/your-requirements.md

 # Project Requirements Template

+> **📝 TEMPLATE FILE - NOT FOR MCP SERVER USE**
+> This is a template for gathering requirements.
+The actual project requirements are in `room-of-requirements-requirements.md`

 Use this template to gather your initial project requirements before creating a detailed PRD.

 ## Basic Project Information